-If you’re not out in the sun at all during the day then it may give you adequate sun protection.
-If, however, you plan to be outside for more than a quick run to your car, then that daily moisturizer with SPF 15 is probably giving you a false sense of your sun protection security and your skin’s getting some new sun damage!
+If you plan to stay inside during the day then it may give you adequate sun protection for what little sun comes in windows (which will be UVA so you need broad spectrum protection) or bounces in from an open door.
+If, however, you plan to be outside for more than a quick run to your car, then that daily moisturizer or makeup with SPF 15 is probably giving you a false sense of sun protection security and your skin’s getting new sun damage!

-When you’re using a product with chemical (also called ‘organic’) actives (which means anything other than zinc oxide or titanium dioxide), this 2 hour reapplication is really important.
+Plus, when you’re using a product with chemical (also called ‘organic’) actives (which means anything other than zinc oxide or titanium dioxide), the 2 hour reapplication is really important.
 That’s because UV rays break down ‘organic’ actives when they hit them.
-Most daily moisturizers with SPF rely on ‘organic’ actives, and have only the tiny amount sufficient to create an SPF 15 to begin with.
+Most daily moisturizers or foundations with SPF rely on ‘organic’ actives, and have only the tiny amount sufficient to create an SPF 15 to begin with.
 This means your sun protection runs out during the day and you’re unprotected!

-What I tell my patients is that for their average work or school day, to use the moisturizer that their skin ‘wants’ and then on top of that apply a real sunscreen.
+What I tell my patients is that for their average work or school day, they need to use the moisturizer that their skin ‘wants’ and then on top of that apply a real sunscreen.

-Your moisturizer serves that step in your skin care regimen where you dial in that perfect amount of hydration that makes your skin look and feel moist and plump.
-What I mean by a ‘real’ sunscreen is one with an SPF between 30 and 50.
-I also believe that the best protection comes from products that contain the mineral active micro zinc oxide at 5% or more concentration.
-It should also be made by a highly reputable lab because sun screen ingredients inactivate each other as they sit in the bottle and so you need a product that’s stood up to years of successful use under the highest scrutiny.
+Your moisturizer serves that step in your skin care regimen where you dial in that perfect amount of hydration that protects your skin from drying out, and that makes your skin look and feel moist and plump.
+What I mean by a ‘real’ sunscreen is one with an SPF between 30 and 50 and that is labeled ‘broad spectrum’.
+I also believe that the best protection comes from products that contain mineral zinc oxide at 5% or more concentration.
+The sunscreen should also be made by a highly reputable lab because sun screen ingredients inactivate each other as they sit in the bottle and so you need a product that’s stood up to years of successful use under the highest scrutiny.